 Alice C. Linsley

 Job was an historical person, as the genealogical information in the Bible makes clear.
-He was the great grandson of Nahor, Abraham's brother.
-His maternal grandfather was Nahor's son, Uz the Elder.
+He was the great grandson of Nahor, Abraham's older brother.
+Job's maternal grandfather was Nahor's son, Uz the Elder.
+The Book of Job begins, "There was a man in the land of Uz, whose name was Job".
+In the ancient world, territories typically were named for the man who ruled over them.

-According to I Chronicles 1:42, the elder Uz's daughter married Dishan, the Horite.
-She named their first-born son Uz after her father, according to the cousin bride's naming prerogative.
+According to I Chronicles 1:42, the elder Uz's daughter married Dishan, a Horite Hebrew chief.
+She named their firstborn son Uz after her father, according to the cousin bride's naming prerogative.

 NOTES

-1. Moses had a half-brother named Korah.
-(See Moses' family diagram below.)
-Shaving the body was the custom for Horite priests in Egypt.
-See Biblical Archaeology Review, July/August 2007, p.37.
-According to Numbers 26, Korah's claim to be the ruler was supported by the Hanochites (descendents of Nok through Jacob's first-born son Reuben).
-The diagram below shows the typical marriage pattern of Horite rulers.
+Moses had a half-brother named Korah.
+The diagram below shows the typical marriage pattern of Hebrew rulers.
 Amram had two wives.
-One was a half-sister (Jochebed) and the other was either a patrilineal cousin or niece (Ishar).
+One was a half-sister (Jochebed) and the other was probably a patrilineal cousin (Ishar).

-Related reading: The Calling of Abraham; The Horite Ancestry of Jesus Christ; Petra Reflects Horite Beliefs; Etymology of the Word Horite; Who Were the Horites?; The Afro-Arabian Dedanites; Job's Friends and Their Contribution to the Message of Job
+Related reading: Chiefs of Edom and Seir; Righteous Job and His Hebrew Kin; The Horite Ancestry of Jesus Christ; The Afro-Arabian Dedanites; Job's Friends and Their Contribution to the Message of Job; The Horite Confederation of Uz, Buz and Huz

-Related reading: The Calling of Abraham; The Horite Ancestry of Jesus Christ; Petra Reflects Horite Beliefs; Etymology of the Word Horite; Who Were the Horites?; The Afro-Arabian Dedanites; Job's Friends and Their Contribution to the Message of Job
+Related reading: Chiefs of Edom and Seir; Righteous Job and His Hebrew Kin; The Horite Ancestry of Jesus Christ; The Afro-Arabian Dedanites; Job's Friends and Their Contribution to the Message of Job; The Horite Confederation of Uz, Buz and Huz

 3 comments: